SiliconCar/CarND-Capstone/README.md

 ### Traffic Light Detection Node

 A crucial part of the vehicle’s self-driving capabilities comes from the ability to detect and classify upcoming traffic lights.
 This node processes images provided by the vehicle’s onboard camera and publishes upcoming traffic light information to the /traffic_waypoint topic.
 The Waypoint Updater node uses this information to determine if/when the car should slow down to safely stop at upcoming red lights.
-We take a two-stage deep learning based approach in traffic light classification.
+We initially took a two-stage deep learning based approach for both simulator and test site testing.
 That is, the traffic light detection module consists of two CNN based models: traffic light detection (localization) and (light) color classification.
+However, due to challenging light conditions (brightness, sun exposure), we decided to create a single shot localizer-classifier solution for the test site testing.

-Traffic Light Detection
+#### Traffic Light Detection (Simulator Only)

 Traffic light detection takes a captured image as input and produces the bounding boxes as the output to be fed into the classification model.
 After many trial-and-errors, we decided to use [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection), which is an open source framework built on top of TensorFlow to construct, train and deploy object detection models.
 The Object Detection API also comes with a collection of detection models pre-trained on the [COCO dataset](http://mscoco.org/) that are well suited for fast prototyping.
 Specifically, we use a lightweight model: ssd_mobilenet_v1_coco that is based on Single Shot Multibox Detection (SSD) framework with minimal modification.
 The COCO dataset contains images of 90 classes ranging from vehicle to human.
 The index for traffic light is 10.
 Though this is a general-purpose detection model (not optimized specifically for traffic light detection), we find this model sufficiently met our needs, achieving the balance between good bounding box accuracy (as shown in the following figure) and fast running time.